certsocietegenerale/FIR/fir_notifications/README.md

 ## Features

-This plugins allows you to launch asynchronous tasks with Celery and send notifications to users.
+This plugins allows you to send notifications to users.

 ## Installation